evberrypi/tello-arduino-remote/README.md

 It uses [pyserial](https://github.com/pyserial/pyserial/tree/master/examples) and [tellopy](https://github.com/hanyazou/TelloPy)

-* this is a work in progress, hence the `emergencylanding.py`
+* this is a work in progress

 Fixme's:
 	- It works with an UNO, but I want to connect it to an arduino 101 to utilize the gyroscope/accelerometer for turning/throttle